-- Connection.PreauthIntegrityHashId: The ID of the preauthentication integrity hash function that was negotiated for this connection. - Connection.PreauthIntegrityHashValue: The preauthentication integrity hash value that was computed for the exchange of SMB2 NEGOTIATE request and response messages on this connection. - Connection.CipherId: The ID of the cipher that was negotiated for this connection. - Connection.CompressionIds: A list of compression algorithm identifiers, if any, used for this connection.
-Valid values are specified in section 2.2.3.1.3.
+- Connection.PreauthIntegrityHashId: The ID of the preauthentication integrity hash function that was negotiated for this connection. - Connection.PreauthIntegrityHashValue: The preauthentication integrity hash value that was computed for the exchange of SMB2 NEGOTIATE request and response messages on this connection.

-- Connection.SupportsChainedCompression: A Boolean that, if set, indicates that chained compression is supported on this connection. - Connection.RDMATransformIds: A list of RDMA transform identifiers, if any, used for this connection.
-Valid values are specified in section 2.2.3.1.6.
+- Connection.CipherId: The ID of the cipher that was negotiated for this connection. - Connection.CompressionIds: A list of compression algorithm identifiers, if any, used for this connection.
+Valid values are specified in section 2.2.3.1.3. - Connection.SupportsChainedCompression: A Boolean that, if set, indicates that chained compression is supported on this connection. - Connection.RDMATransformIds: A list of RDMA transform identifiers, if any, used for this connection.
+Valid values are specified in section 2.2.3.1.6. - Connection.SigningAlgorithmId: An identifier of the signing algorithm that was negotiated for this connection.
+Valid values are specified in section 2.2.3.1.7. - Connection.AcceptTransportSecurity: A Boolean that, if set, indicates that transport security is enabled and SMB2 encryption is disabled.

-3.2.1.3 (Updated Section) Per Session
+3.2.1.3 Per Session

-- Session.SessionId: An 8-byte identifier returned by the server to identify this session on this SMB2 transport connection. - Session.TreeConnectTable: A table of tree connects, as specified in section 3.2.1.4.
-The table MUST allow lookup by both TreeConnect.TreeConnectId and by share name. - Session.SessionKey: The first 16 bytes of the cryptographic key for this authenticated context.
-If the cryptographic key is less than 16 bytes, it is right-padded with zero bytes. - Session.SigningRequired: A Boolean that, if set, indicates that all of the messages for this session MUST be signed. - Session.Connection: A reference to the connection on which this session was established. - Session.UserCredentials: An opaque implementation-specific entity that identifies the credentials that were used to authenticate to the server. - Session.OpenTable: A table of opens, as specified in section 3.2.1.6.
+Session.SessionId: An 8-byte identifier returned by the server to identify this session on this SMB2 transport connection.

+Session.TreeConnectTable: A table of tree connects, as specified in section 3.2.1.4.
+The table MUST allow lookup by both TreeConnect.TreeConnectId and by share name.

+Session.SessionKey: The first 16 bytes of the cryptographic key for this authenticated context.
+If the cryptographic key is less than 16 bytes, it is right-padded with zero bytes.

+Session.SigningRequired: A Boolean that, if set, indicates that all of the messages for this session MUST be signed.

+Session.Connection: A reference to the connection on which this session was established.

+Session.UserCredentials: An opaque implementation-specific entity that identifies the credentials that were used to authenticate to the server.

+Session.OpenTable: A table of opens, as specified in section 3.2.1.6.
 The table MUST allow lookup by either file name or by Open.FileId.

+Session.IsAnonymous: A Boolean that, if set, indicates that the session is for an anonymous user.

+Session.IsGuest: A Boolean that, if set, indicates that the session is for a guest user.